rygwdn/obsidian-mcp-plugin/README.md

   [QuickAdd plugin](https://github.com/chhoumann/quickadd)).
   *Security impact: Can execute predefined commands with potentially broad effects.*

-- **Logging Verbosity**: Controls the detail level of console logging.
-By default, logging is minimal to reduce noise, but you can enable "Verbose Logging" in Advanced settings for debugging or monitoring AI interactions.
+- **Logging Verbosity**: Controls console logging detail level.
+By default, logging is minimal, but you can enable "Verbose Logging" in Advanced settings for debugging.

 Each of these features can be toggled in the plugin's settings, allowing you to customize the level of access and capability granted to connected AI assistants.